YaroslavPlaksii91/next-travel-site/README.md

-# NextTravel Company - Experience World Adventures with Us
+# CoralTravel Company - Experience World Adventures with Us

-Welcome to NextTravel Company!
+Welcome to CoralTravel Company!
 We offer unforgettable journeys to the best tourist destinations, providing you with a wide range of travel experiences and adventures.
 Whether you're looking for a relaxing beach getaway, an exciting city exploration, or an immersive cultural expedition, we've got you covered.

 ## Technologies Used